-In order to benchmark our models to test their applicability, we have chosen to compare with the proposed Fusion Nuclear Science Facility (FNSF) and a High Temperature Superconducting Pilot Plant (HTS-PP) described in [22-24].
+In order to benchmark our models to test their applicability, we have chosen to compare with the proposed Fusion Nuclear Science Facility (FNSF) and a High Temperature Superconducting Pilot Plant (HTS-PP) described in [21, 22, 23].

 3.1.
-Fusion nuclear science facility (FNSF)
+Fusion Nuclear Science Facility (FNSF)

-FNSF is a proposed R = 1.7 m, A = 1.75 and $P{\text{fus}} = 162 \text{ MW}$ device with resistive TF coils that will provide a nuclear environment to develop fusion materials and components [22].
+FNSF is a proposed R = 1.7 m, A = 1.75 and $P{\text{fus}} = 162 \text{ MW}$ device with resistive TF coils that will provide a nuclear environment to develop fusion materials and components [21].
 In Table 1 we list some of the key parameters and compare them to our PROCESS run.
-This was performed using xenon seeding in PROCESS giving $P{\text{sep}}/R = 17.5 \text{ MW} m^{-1}$.

-Overall PROCESS reproduces FNSF well, however the most noticeable difference is the plasma current.
-PROCESS finds a higher plasma current and lower safety factor, and this remains regardless of whether Eq.
-(18) or (21) is used to calculate it.
-Running PROCESS with Eq.
-(18) instead of (21) yields the same plasma current, but a lower safety factor to achieve it.
+Overall PROCESS reproduces FNSF well, however the most noticeable difference is the plasma current and safety factor.
+PROCESS finds a higher plasma current and lower safety factor and this remains regardless of whether Equation 18 or 21 is used to calculate it.
+Running PROCESS